-Humanism is based on ethical values of having concern for people, animals and our planet and making decisions in life to benefit everyone.
-Humanists live without religion and believe we have just one life, and we need to make the best of the one life we have.
-Many people live to these values without calling themselves a humanist.
+Humanism is based on ethical values of caring about people, animals and our planet and making decisions to benefit everyone.
+Humanists live without religion and believe we have just one life.
+We want to make the best of the one life we have.
+Many people live to these values without calling themselves a humanist and that’s why they choose humanist ceremonies.
 Learn more at humanism.org.uk.

 Firstly, you don’t have to be a humanist to choose a humanist wedding ceremony or naming ceremony.
-The joy of a humanist ceremony is that your celebrant (hopefully me!) will create a bespoke ceremony that is truly personal to you, in the place of your choice.
+The joy of humanist ceremonies is that your celebrant (hopefully me!) will create a bespoke ceremony that is truly personal to you, in the place of your choice.
 There are no limitations.
-Visit my Weddings page and Namings page to see an example ceremony plans.
+Visit my Weddings page and Namings page to see example ceremony plans.

 You can find out more from the following short film.